Amazon Shopping Tips

 Magnifiers come in many shapes and sizes.
 Answering some of the above questions will help evaluate the best fit.

-A low vision specialist may prescribe several different low vision optical devices for various tasks or help determine the correct type of device that will fit your needs.
-Also, these low vision evaluations are often covered by health insurance.
+A low-vision specialist may prescribe several different low-vision optical devices for various tasks or help determine the correct type of device for your needs.
+These low-vision evaluations are often covered by health insurance.

-GoodMaps develops Digital maps for both indoor and outdoor use.
-Founded in 2019 and based out of Louisville, Ky., American Printing House for the Blind created GoodMaps (previously named Access Explorer) with a simple mission: to further the cause of accessible navigation, particularly indoor navigation.
+GoodMaps develops digital maps for indoor and outdoor use.
+Founded in 2019 and based in Louisville, KY., American Printing House for the Blind created GoodMaps (previously Access Explorer) with a simple mission: to further the cause of accessible navigation, mainly indoor navigation.

-Explore was developed first primarily for indoor usage through their specialized mapping system.
+Explore was developed first primarily for indoor usage through its specialized mapping system.
 Some of the key features of Explore include:

-Another advantage to this approach is that venue owners are able to update and customize their indoor maps, ensuring that point of interest data is always up to date.
+Another advantage to this approach is that venue owners can update and customize their indoor maps, ensuring that point of interest data is always current.
 You can even virtually go to any location, allowing you to explore the surrounding area without physically being there.
 This is similar to how a sighted person might use the street view aspects of a mapping program.

 Another cool feature of this app is that you can launch Be My Eyes within the app.
 Be My Eyes is an app that connects a Blind user with a sighted volunteer.
-Through your phone’s camera and microphone, the volunteer provides access to visual information and additional information in situations where sighted assistance is needed.
+Through your phone’s camera and microphone, the volunteer provides access to visual information and additional information when sighted assistance is needed.

-GoodMaps Outdoors was originally acquired from Aira, previously called Seeing Eye GPS.
+GoodMaps Outdoors was initially acquired from Aira, previously called Seeing Eye GPS.
 This outdoor navigation app provides detailed intersection information and turn-by-turn Navigation.
 Some of the features of Outdoors include:

-Outdoors also contains a variety of settings that allow you to customize what items are spoken and even how they are displayed.
-The user can set specific items such as arrival distance.
-This will provide notifications upon arrival at a destination.
-For example, options from fifty feet to one hundred feet can be selected.
-This may be useful when needing to locate venues that may not be listed on the map such as kiosks, ATMs, walking paths etc.
+Outdoors also contains a variety of settings that allow you to customize what items are spoken and how they are displayed.
+The user can set specific items, such as arrival distance, to provide notifications upon arrival at a destination.
+For example, options can be selected from fifty to one hundred feet.
+This may be useful when locating venues not listed on the map, such as kiosks, ATMs, walking paths, etc.

-Both Explore and outdoors contain similar items.
-However, Outdoors focuses on outdoor navigation such as planning a pedestrian or vehicular route based on a point of Interest, street address or even a wave point, GPS coordinates that the user can create and name.
-You must create an account to use Outdoors.
+Both Explore and Outdoors contain similar items.
+However, Outdoors focuses on outdoor navigation, such as planning a pedestrian or vehicular route based on a point of interest, street address, or even a wave point, as well as GPS coordinates that the user can create and name.
+You’ll need to create an account to use Outdoors.
 GoodMaps automatically saves all the user route information, wave points, and other data to the cloud for ready access.

 Contact Enrichment’s adaptive technology trainers for more information or a demonstration of these apps at 531-365-5051.